Dublin county football team: Gilroy, Gavin, Farrell: 2008–present

 Mayo defeated Dublin in the semi-final of the 2021 All-Ireland SFC, ending a record run of six consecutive All-Ireland SFC titles for Dublin and marking the team's first championship loss since the 2014 semi-final.
 A year later, Dublin met the same fate when Kerry defeated Dublin in the 2022 All-Ireland SFC semi-final, Kerry's first victory against Dublin since 2009.

 Dublin had earlier been relegated from Division 1 at the conclusion of the 2022 National Football League, but returned to the top flight in 2023, beating Derry in the Division 2 league final.

 Galway knocked Dublin out of the 2024 All-Ireland SFC at the quarter-final stage.

 Farrell stood down as manager in June 2025 immediately after a second successive All-Ireland SFC quarter-final exit, this time to Tyrone, almost a year to the day of the 2023 defeat to Galway.
+His replacement was Ger Brennan, who had won two All-Irelands as a player with Dublin and recently led Louth to their first Leinster SFC championship in seven decades as a manager.

 Colours and crest

 Kit evolution

-Till 1918, Dublin wore the colours of the Club Champions as was also the case in many other counties.
-In 1918 they adopted the well-known sky shirt with the Dublin shield, even if the kit has been for many years different compared to the actual one: collar and shorts were in fact white and the socks hooped, white and blue.
-The change to the present look, with dark blue details, shorts and socks, was made in 1974.
+Until 1918 Dublin wore the colours of the reigning Club Champions as was also the case in many other counties.
+In 1918 they adopted the well-known sky blue shirt with the Dublin shield, though some of the details were different compared to the modern strip: collar and shorts were white and the socks hooped, white and blue.
+The team moved to navy blue shorts, socks, trim, and numbers in 1974, on the advice of a secretary at an ad agency who suggested the darker details would look better on colour television.
 Navy sleeves on the jersey were not used from 2013 until 2023.